 From research done by Dr. Philip Graham Smith of the University of Salford in England, he estimates that a good technical male long jumper needs a 10-meter time of one second to jump 7.30m (24’).
-For women with high technical skill, running 1.2 seconds in the 10 meters equals 5.49m (18’) in the long jump.
+For women with high technical skills, running 1.2 seconds in the 10 meters equals 5.49m (18’) in the long jump.

 When top coaches discuss the factors in long jump distance, it is commonly thought that about 90% of the jumping distance is from the speed of the approach.